HiLab-git/SSL4MIS/README.md

 Some implementations of semi-supervised learning methods can be found in this [Link](https://github.com/Luoxd1996/SSL4MIS/tree/master/code).

 ## Conclusion
-* This repository proivdes a daily-update literature reviews, algorithoms' implementation and some examples of using pytorch for semi-supervised medical image segmentation.
+* This repository provides daily-update literature reviews, algorithms' implementation, and some examples of using PyTorch for semi-supervised medical image segmentation.
 The project is under development.
-Currently it supports 2D and 3D semi-supervised image segmentation and includes five widely-used algorithoms' implementations.
-It was originally developped for our previous work [**DTC**](https://arxiv.org/pdf/2009.04448.pdf), if you find it's useful for your research, please consider to cite the following paper:
+Currently, it supports 2D and 3D semi-supervised image segmentation and includes five widely-used algorithms' implementations.

-		@article{luo2020semi,
-		  title={Semi-supervised Medical Image Segmentation through Dual-task Consistency}, author={Luo, Xiangde and Chen, Jieneng and Song, Tao and Chen, Yinan and Wang, Guotai and Zhang, Shaoting}, journal={arXiv preprint arXiv:2009.04448},
-		  year={2020}
-		}

 * In the next two or three months, we will provide more algorithms' implementations, examples, and pre-trained models.